-Kevin Young is the director of the National Museum of African American History and Culture, and poetry editor of The New Yorker, where he hosts the poetry podcast.
+Kevin Young is the director of the National Museum of African American History and Culture and poetry editor of the New Yorker, where he hosts the poetry podcast.
 He was previously the director of the Schomburg Center for Research in Black Culture.

-Brown was featured on the Daily Show with Trevor Noah, Blue Laws: Selected & Uncollected Poems 1995- 2015 was longlisted for the National Book Award, and Book of Hours was a finalist for the Kingsley Tufts Poetry Award and winner of the Lenore Marshall Prize for Poetry from the Academy of American Poets.
+He is the author of thirteen books of poetry and prose.
+His newest book of poetry, Stones, was one of Library Journal’s top ten poetry titles of 2021 and was shortlisted for the T.S.
+Eliot Prize.
+His new children’s book is Emile and the Field, illustrated by Chioma Ebinama.
+Brown was featured on the Daily Show with Trevor Noah; Blue Laws: Selected & Uncollected Poems 1995- 2015 was longlisted for the National Book Award; and Book of Hours was a finalist for the Kingsley Tufts Poetry Award and winner of the Lenore Marshall Prize for Poetry from the Academy of American Poets.
 His collection Jelly Roll: a blues was a finalist for both the National Book Award and the Los Angeles Times Book Prize.

 Young is the editor of nine other collections, including the anthology African American Poetry 1770–2020: 250 Years of Struggle & Song.
 He is series editor and wrote the introduction and forward for Unsung: Unheralded Narratives of American Slavery & Abolition.

 He is a member of the American Academy of Arts and Sciences and was named a Chancellor of the Academy of American Poets in 2020.
 In 2021 he was voted into the American Academy of Arts and Letters and was elected as a fellow of the Society of American Historians.